 Voting by mail has been part of US elections since long before any of us were born, dating back to the Civil War.
 For generations, voters unable to go to the polls on Election Day have used the mailbox to cast their vote and exercise their right to participate in our democracy.

-In 2020, vote-by-mail has become a subject of debate, as some elected officials have questioned its reliability, legitimacy, and security.
-These objections come in the context of an expected surge in mail-in voting due to health and safety concerns arising from the COVID-19 pandemic.
+In 2020, vote-by-mail became a subject of debate, as some elected officials questioned its reliability, legitimacy, and security.
+These objections came in the context of an expected surge in mail-in voting due to health and safety concerns arising from the COVID-19 pandemic.
+The following explainer was presented to counter misinformation about mail-in-voting with evidence-based information.

 The importance of mail-in voting